forsys-sp/ForSysXR/README.md

 priorities, while a constraint can be perceived as the condition required to stop the prioritization process.
 Common constraints are total area treated and/or total cost.
-Thresholds are environmental or categorical conditions that trigger the need to treat an individual treatment unit or stand (e.g., particular ownership or minimum forest cover). *Forsys* then builds projects and ranks them in order of their priority.
+Thresholds are environmental or categorical conditions that trigger the need to treat an individual treatment unit or stand (e.g., distance to road or minimum forest cover). *Forsys* then builds projects and ranks them in order of their priority.
 Projects can be either predefined units (e.g., watersheds) or can be built dynamically.